bentley-historical-library/migration-tools/ead/agents/openrefine.md

 <famname>
 ---------

+Before anything else, you'll need to find any <persname> texts that have accidentally found their way into the <famname> text.

   1. Create new column WORKING based on column ORIGINAL by filling 404 rows with grel:value

 We don't want to mess with the originals (or at least we want to have these for reference).